seanjensengrey/hadoopy/doc/index.rst

     :param use_autoinput: If True (default), sets the input format to auto.
     :param pretend: If true, only build the command and return.
     :param add_python: If true, use 'python script_name.py'
-    :param shared_libs: A sequence of additional shared library paths for cxfreeze to include.
-    :param modules: Additional modules to include.
-    :param remove_dir: Will rm -r the target_dir when true (be careful)! (default is False)
-    :param target_dir: Output directory where cxfreeze and this function output.
-    :param exclude_modules: A sequence of modules for cxfreeze to ignore (default is (tcl, tk, Tkinter))
-    :param freeze_cmd: Path to cxfreeze (default is cxfreeze)
+    :param config: If a string, set the hadoop config path
     :param verbose: If true, output to stdout all command results.
-    :param extra: A string to be appended to the cxfreeze command
-    :rtype: A tuple of the freeze and hadoop commands.
+    :rtype: The hadoop command called.
-    :raises: subprocess.CalledProcessError: Hadoop or cxfreeze error.
+    :raises: subprocess.CalledProcessError: Hadoop or freeze error.
-    :raises: OSError: Hadoop streaming or cxfreeze not found.
+    :raises: OSError: Hadoop streaming or freeze not found.

 ..  function:: hadoopy.ls(path)